AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/managing-content-fragment-models.md

 ## The Information provided about your Content Fragment Models {#information-content-fragment-models}

-The main/right panel (table view) of the console provides a range of information about your Content Fragments.
+The main/right panel (table view) of the console provides a range of information about your Content Fragment Models.
 Some items also provide direct links to further actions and/or information:

 * **Name**
-  * Provides a link to open the fragment in the editor.
+  * Provides a link to open the model in the editor.
 * Locked
   * When the model is locked, this is indicated with a padlock icon.
 * **Configuration**